-Given the task-centric nature of the app, I deduced that many would be holding their phone while watering their plants.
-With this in mind, I really focused on the Thumb Zone for call-to-action buttons, task checkboxes, and the more frequent menu items.
+Given the task-centric nature of the app, I deduced that many would-be holding their phone while watering their plants.
+I focused on the Thumb Zone for call-to-action buttons, task checkboxes, and more frequented menu items.

 I created wireframes to organize and simplify my content and determine if there were any redundancies.